hedesandxlii/datasecurity_labz/labb1_uppgifter.md

 ## Prep assignnment 5
 ### Look up the meaning of the term *Penetration testing* if it is unfamiliar to you.
 The goal of a pen test is to find weaknesses within a given information system.
-This can cover IT systems, Security Policies (through Social Engineering) or other things.
+This can cover IT-systems, Security Policies (through Social Engineering) or other things.
+Pen tests on IT-systems can either be automated or manual.

 ### Read this short security bulletin about one of the exploits we will use during the attack:
 https://helpx.adobe.com/security/products/flash-player/apsa15-03.html